 You are expected to apply for asylum within one year of your last entry into the United States.
 If you entered the U.S. using a nonimmigrant visa, the one-year period is counted from the day when your valid visa status expired.

-If you are applying for asylum defensively (that is, after having been placed in removal proceedings), you also must apply within one year of your last entry or expiration of your visa status.
+If you are applying for asylum defensively (that is, after having been placed in removal proceedings), you also must apply within one year of your last entry (or expiration of your visa status, if you successfully argue for the extraordinary circumstances exception).
 However, you will need to submit your application to the Immigration Judge instead of sending it to USCIS.
 For details about applying for asylum in removal, see “How to Prepare an Asylum Application in Removal Proceedings.”

 Documenting That You Filed on Time